 It is important to always report serious or unexpected reactions to your health care provider.

 Speak with your health care provider if you have:

-- had a life-threatening reaction to a previous dose of any immune globulin or any of its components;
+- Had a life-threatening reaction to a previous dose of any immune globulin or any part of tetanus immune globulin

-- a history of thrombosis or risk factors for thrombosis; or
+- A history of thrombosis or risk factors for thrombosis

 What is tetanus?

 Tetanus, also known as lockjaw, is caused by a bacteria mostly found in the soil.
-When the bacteria enter the skin through a cut or scrape, they produce a poison that can cause painful tightening of muscles all over the body.
+When the bacteria enter the skin through a cut, scrape or wound, they produce a poison that can cause painful tightening of muscles all over the body.
 It is very serious if the breathing muscles are affected.
 Other symptoms of tetanus may include headache, trouble swallowing, seizures, fever and sweating, high blood pressure and fast heart rate.
 Up to 1 in 5 people who get tetanus may die.

 Mature Minor Consent